vortexmakes/RKH/doc/readme.txt

 - \b Guard \b action (#RKHGUARD_T):
 	contains the guard conditions attached to transitions.

-- \b Branch \b action (#RKHBRANCH_T):
-	this action is executed upon entry to a conditional pseudostate to resolve the next branch of transition.

 - \b Preprocessor \b action (#RKHPPRO_T):
 	this action is executed before sending occured event to state-machine.